V-Rajasekar/README/Java/OCJP11/Part-II/Chapter20-NIO.md

 Files.move(Path.of("c:\\user\\addresses.txt"),
    Path.of("c:\\zoo-new\\addresses2.txt"));
 ```

 - Note:

-* copy(), amd move() requires `REPLACING_EXISTING` to overwrite the target if it exists, else it will throw an exception.
+- copy(), amd move() requires `REPLACING_EXISTING` to overwrite the target if it exists, else it will throw an exception(FileAlreadyExists).

-* copy(), move() will not put a file in a directory if the source is a file and the target is a directory.
+- copy(), move() will not put a file in a directory if the source is a file and the target is a directory.
 Instead, it will create a new file with the name of the directory.

 - Performing an Atomic Move
-  * Any process monitoring the file system never sees an incomplete or partially written file.
+  - Any process monitoring the file system never sees an incomplete or partially written file.
 If the file system does not support this feature, an AtomicMoveNotSupportedException will be thrown.
-  * It will likely throw an exception if passed to a copy() method.
+  - It will likely throw an exception if passed to a copy() method.

 #### Deleting a File with delete() and deleteIfExists()

 - Both of these methods throw an exception if operated on a nonempty directory.

 ```java
 public static void delete​(Path path) throws IOException public static boolean deleteIfExists​(Path path) throws IOException
 // Returns true if delete successful else false.
 ```

 #### Reading and Writing Data with newBufferedReader() and newBufferedWriter()

 - NIO.2 includes two convenient methods for working with I/O streams.